Fitting Ideals of Projective Limits of Modules over Non-Noetherian Iwasawa Algebras: Commutativity of Double Inverse Limits

-In particular, one can denote by $\varprojlim\limits_{m,n}C_{m,n}$ either of the double projective limits above. \end{lemma} \begin{proof} First of all, let us make sense of these projective limits.
-For each $m$, denote by $X_m$ the projective limit (since the category is complete, $X_m$ exists) $X_m\coloneqq\varprojlim\limits_{n}C_{m,n}$, with respect to the transition morphisms $h_{m,n}$ ($m$ fixed) and by $p_{m,n}: X_m\to C_{m,n}$ the projection morphisms.
-By the universality of projective limits, we must have
+In particular, one can denote by $\varprojlim\limits_{m,n}C_{m,n}$ without introducing any ambiguity any of the double projective limits above. \end{lemma} \begin{proof} First, let us make sense of the double projective limits above.
+For each $m, n$, let

+where the projective limit is taken with respect to the transition morphisms $h_{m,n}$ (since we live in a complete category, the limit exists) and $p_{m,n}$ is the ensuing natural projection.
+By the universality property of projective limits, we must have